-Action: initiate the operating system installation.
-The ROM version for BOSS is reported as firmware lssue: Firmware update of M.2 drives using the iDRAC web interface fails when the drive is in foreign state.
+The ROM version for BOSS is reported as firmware version in IDRAC interface lssue: Firmware update of M.2 drives using the iDRAC web interface fails when the drive is in foreign state.
 Corrective Action: Import the foreign configuration before updating the firmware of the drives.